-Flussonic Media Server supports different modes for combining servers into cluster, here you can learn what you can achive with Flussonic Media Server installed on several servers.
+Flussonic Media Server supports different modes for combining servers into cluster.

 Please note that there is no such thing as «simple cluster», you always need to understand what exactly you want to achieve by installing several servers: it may be reducing downtime in case of failure, increasing total service throughput or sharing storage between servers.

-Please read the following manual to get better idea of how Flussonic Media Server can help you.
+Please read this section to get a better idea of how Flussonic Media Server can help you.

 Below are a few examples of Flussonic Media Server cluster configuration: